logo

 Double New Year

-If you have ever dreamed of celebrating Christmas and New Year twice, Serbia is the perfect place.
+Serbia is the perfect place if you have ever dreamed of celebrating Christmas and New Year twice.
 Did you know that we have two sets of holidays in Serbia?
-That's right, Serbians celebrate two Christmases and two New Years!
+That is right, Serbians celebrate two Christmases and two New Year's!

 Religion in Serbia

 Serbia is a country with a predominantly Orthodox Christian population.
 According to a few research studies, 85% of the population practices Orthodox Christianity, while 5% are Catholic.
-It should be noted that the Catholic population is concentrated in the northern region of Serbia, specifically in Vojvodina.
+It is important to highlight that the Catholic population in Serbia is found in the northern region, particularly in Vojvodina.
 It is common in various cities in Vojvodina to celebrate Catholic and Orthodox Christmas.

 Catholic New Year and Orthodox Christmas

-Most citizens in Serbia follow the Orthodox religion, so the biggest and most celebrated holiday is Orthodox Christmas on January 7th.
-However, the entire country celebrates December 31st as New Year.
-This is because Christmas (Božić) is a traditional and religious holiday, while the New Year’s Eve celebration on December 31st started after World War 2 with communism and is not religious.
+Most citizens in Serbia follow the Orthodox religion, making Orthodox Christmas on January 7th the biggest and most celebrated holiday.
+However, the country also celebrates December 31st as New Year’s Eve.
+This distinction exists because Christmas (Božić) is a traditional and religious holiday, and the New Year’s Eve celebration on December 31st began after World War II during the communist era and is not associated with any religious practices.
 It is a party that people celebrate with their friends.
 On the other hand, Christmas is all about family and tradition.

 Christmas and New Year traditions in Serbia

 In Serbia, we celebrate Christmas Eve, Badnje veče, and Christmas, called Božić.
 On this occasion, Božić Bata, also known as Christmas Guy, brings presents to children.
-Božić is an orthodox and religious tradition, and it is celebrated traditionally.
+Božić is an orthodox and religious tradition and is celebrated traditionally.

 Although Christmas and New Year's celebrations involve the same practices, they have different traditions.
 New Year's is all about partying and friends, while Christmas is traditional and religious.